kmanizoro/statement-validator-app/README.md

-# Rabobank Customer Statement Processor
+# Test Customer Statement Processor

-Rabobank receives monthly deliveries of customer statement records.
+Test Bank receives monthly deliveries of customer statement records.
 This application is used to validate the customer statements.

 ### Tech Stack